RoboticImaging/LBurst/README.md

 ./extract_burst.sh
 ```

-The script saves the `top-k` keypoints as a feature file in numpy format with `roblo` as the file suffix, and saves the file in the same path as the images in the burst.
+The script saves the `top-k` keypoints as a feature file in numpy format with `LBurst` as the file suffix, and saves the file in the same path as the images in the burst.

 The feature file includes the feature locations and well-defined scale of the common image of the burst as an array of size `N x 3` in `keypoints`; L2-normalized descriptors, as `N x 128` in `descriptors`; and corresponding confidence scores for each keypoint as `scores`.